 Central Arkansas Veterans Healthcare System (CAVHS) is a large and complex VA Healthcare System that is academically affiliated with the University of Arkansas for Medical Sciences (UAMS).
 CAVHS is located in a metropolitan area of approximately 580,000 people and draws from a primary service area of 275,000 Veterans.
 CAVHS provides medical, surgical, psychiatric, rehabilitation, and nursing home services, as well as a wide variety of outpatient, specialty and primary care programs.

 CAVHS offers a wide range of clinical training opportunities in mental health and serves as a training site for numerous clinical training programs based jointly at CAVHS/UAMS.
-In addition to serving as an anchor site for the South Central MIRECC, CAVHS is also home to the HSR&D Center for Mental Healthcare and Outcomes Research (CeMHOR) and the VA Quality Improvement in Mental Health (MH QUERI) program.
+In addition to serving as an anchor site for the South Central MIRECC, CAVHS is also home to the HSR&D Center for Mental Healthcare and Outcomes Research (CeMHOR) and the VA Behvavioral Health Quality Enhancement Research Initiative program.
 CAVHS also maintains a close relationship with the UAMS Division of Health Services Research at the Psychiatric Research Institute and the UAMS Translational Research Institute.